Jaroken/examplepackage/README.md

 pip install git+https://github.com/Jaroken/examplepackage
 ```
 ### How to run package once installed
+#### the package can be used with any python3.5 interpreter or greater like so
 importing package and functionality is the same in any environment
 ```python
 Python 3.9.12 (main, Apr  5 2022, 06:56:58)